January 12, 2017

 New Year’s Resolutions for You and Your Dog

-We’re halfway through the month of January.
-How are your New Year’s resolutions going?
-Need an extra boost to keep it up during the rest of 2017?
+How are your New Year’s resolutions going so far?
+Need an extra boost to keep it up during the rest of 2018?
 Why not include your dog in the action?

 The DogWatch Hidden Fences team thinks that dogs make everything more fun – and we’ve come up with some ideas to energize your resolutions with the help of man’s (and woman’s) best friend!